harishngt/Temperature-Converter-App/README.md

-# temperature_converter_app
+# Temperature Converter Project

-A new Flutter project.
+A new Flutter project to convert temperature.

 ## Getting Started